 Each DTLS record must fit within a single DCCP-Data packet.
-DCCP packets are normally transmitted with the DF (Don't Fragment) bit set for IPv4, and of course all IPv6 packets are unfragmentable in the network.
+DCCP packets are normally transmitted with the DF (Don't Fragment) bit set for IPv4 (or without fragmentation extension headers for IPv6).
 Because of this, DCCP performs Path Maximum Transmission Unit (PMTU) Discovery.

 DTLS also normally uses the DF bit and performs PMTU Discovery on its own, using an algorithm that is strongly similar to the one used by DCCP.
 A DTLS over DCCP implementation MAY use the DCCP-managed value for PMTU and not perform PMTU Discovery on its own.
+However, implementations that choose to use the DCCP-managed PMTU value SHOULD continue to follow the procedures of [RFC4347] section 4.1.1.1 with regard to fragmenting handshake messages during handshake retransmissions.
 Alternatively, a DTLS over DCCP implementation MAY choose to use its own PMTU Discovery calculations, as specified in [RFC4347], but MUST NOT use a value greater than the value determined by DCCP.